 Moving Beyond Racism Book Discussion.
-TBA.
-Monday, June 3rd, 7-8:30 pm, Barnes & Noble - Pittsford Plaza - Upstairs Community Room.
+Book Yellow Star by Jennifer Roy.
+Monday, July 7th, 7-8:30 pm, Barnes & Noble - Pittsford Plaza - Upstairs Community Room.
 Everyone is welcome whether or not you have read the book.
 Join us for a safe, stimulating discussion.
 For more information call 585-288-8644 or e-mail at email@example.com

 We are committed to an inclusive democratic process based upon the mutual responsibility of public officials, public institutions, and the general public.
 It requires honest and civility through open discussion of issues and full participation open to all citizens.